 At Magnet, our partnership with the Government of Canada’s Student Work Placement Program (SWPP) is helping to subsidize work-integrated learning for post-secondary students in small to medium-sized businesses across Canada.
 SWPP provides an opportunity for employers to access talent with financial support, and for students to gain paid work experience in relevant fields.

 By matching businesses and student opportunity seekers, Magnet is working to accelerate inclusive economic growth.
 Meaningful placement opportunities will go a long way in ensuring students are ready and confident to kick start their career upon graduation, as well as provide hope during these challenging times.
 Providing support to a student while receiving a payroll subsidy is both a business benefit and a contribution to social responsibility.

 Through Outcome Campus Connect (OCC), employers can register, get pre-approved for funding, and post a job with specificity – reaching students at university and college job boards, nationwide, from specific programs and regions.
 The goal of OCC is to give every university and college student or recent graduate at least 1 work-integrated learning experience before graduation, and prepare the next generation of leaders with what’s needed to thrive and build a better tomorrow.

-SWPP placements are now available for the current winter and upcoming summer semesters.
+SWPP placements are now available for the current winter semester.
 Eligible employers will be reimbursed for up to 75% of wages (to a maximum of $7,500) for each placement.
 Register today and be part of the progress towards recovery and rejuvenation.